 Awards are made for one academic year and applicants must reapply each Spring for the upcoming school year.

 Church members, Sunday school classes, small groups, and individuals contribute to the fund.
 Some make regular contributions while others donate in memory or in honor of a loved one.
 The contributions received each year are the basis of the amount of the awards the following year.

 The Cowboy Bell Scholarship Fund is not currently endowed.
 However, this remains a long-term goal for the committee and anyone wishing to assist us is invited to contact us through email, firstname.lastname@example.org, or by phone through the Church Office, 575-622-1881.

-Kati Yates, Secretary
+Kati Yates, Chairperson

 Applications are available in early January and must be returned to the office near the end of February.
 The Committee reviews each application and meets in April to finalize awards.
 Students are notified in May whether they have been awarded a scholarship, the amount, and when each semester’s checks can be picked-up from the scholarship office.

 The committee strives to have a representative at the awards ceremony for each high school to present a certificate to the graduating students who will receive a check that Fall.